toddmedema/electrify/services/app/README.md

 - requires a Mac with XCode installed
 - auth issues?
 Read https://github.com/EddyVerbruggen/cordova-plugin-googleplus
   - app crashing because of invalid REVERSE_CLIENT_ID?
-Check to see if `/platforms/ios/Expedition/Resources/GoogleService-Info.plist` or `/platforms/ios/Expedition/Resources/Resources/GoogleService-Info.plist` is corrupted.
+Check to see if `/platforms/ios/Electrify/Resources/GoogleService-Info.plist` or `/platforms/ios/Electrify/Resources/Resources/GoogleService-Info.plist` is corrupted.
 Replace it, and re-run `cordova build ios`
 - if Xcode complains about signing, try going to the project settings in Xcode, disabling automatic signing, re-enabling it, and then selecting your team again.

 #### Troubleshooting builds

 If you're having trouble with UglifyJS when running `webpack -p`, try removing webpack's dependence on uglify-js and letting the dev-dependency version be used (see [here](https://github.com/mishoo/UglifyJS2/issues/448)).

-### Local Quests

-To add an XML version of a quest to the app (aka featured quest or special game mode):

-1. Write the quest in the [Quest Creator](http://quests.expeditiongame.com)
-2. Open the Chrome Javascript console in the Quest Creator
-3. Hit "Publish"
-4. Go to the network tab and find the network POST event to `http://quests.expeditiongame.com/publish/...`
-5. Scroll down to "Form Data" and hit "View Source"
-6. Copy that into [http://xmlbeautifier.com](http://xmlbeautifier.com); make sure to set the "indent size" formatting option to 2
-7. Paste the XML file into the `/quests` directory, and add it to the list in the FeaturedQuestsContainer component